 The bonus challenge for this section is to write each of the functions we'll be defining in just one line.
-To help with that, we're going to introduce a new concept up front, shorthand functions.
-A shorthand function looks like this which has the advantage over the classic Python of being shorter, more readable, and not requiring return to be typed out.
-If you try to go for the one-liner approach, using shorthand functions will help keep your lines short and your code readable.
+To help with that, we're going to introduce a new concept up front, assignment functions.
+An assignment function looks like this def <name>(<args>) = <return value> which has the advantage over the classic Python of being shorter, more readable, and not requiring return to be typed out.
+If you try to go for the one-liner approach, using assignment functions will help keep your lines short and your code readable.